Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Meridional effect

 in a non-rotating frame of reference ($\meanUU=\meanuu+\eee_\phi\Omega_0 r\sin\theta$), using

 where the three dots denote nonlinear and gradient terms of $u_r$, $u_\theta$, and $u_\phi/r\sin\theta$ that will be neglected.
-In other words, the base state corresponds to rigid rotation and gradients around this state are neglected.
-Inserting \Eqss{ur}{uphi} into \Eq{MTA}, we obtain an expression of the form
+Below we also consider the case where gradient terms of $u_\theta$ will be included.
+In other words, the base state corresponds to rigid rotation with a meridional flow $u_\theta\propto r\sin\theta$, and gradients around this state are neglected.